CasualYT31/ComputerWars/README.md

 - Ability to easily add in Artificial Intelligence after-the-fact (actually implementing the AI is not a main goal, but it will be invaluable for the campaign side of the engine).
 - In-depth documentation, along with tutorials and examples once the project is ready for release.

+### September 14th 2023 ~ Version 0.0.4
+The map maker has now been added!
+For a full rundown of the features that have been added, please see the 0.0.4 release tag.

 ### December 25th 2022 ~ Version 0.0.3
 The basics of the game have now been written up!
 You can currently play full games on three maps: Island X, Moon Isle, and Keyhole Cove.
 There are a few minor bugs, but otherwise the engine is in a good playable state!
 Notable features I haven't coded yet include: weather, FoW, CO powers, and day-to-day abilities.
 My next goals are to complete a map maker for version 0.0.4, before including the aforementioned features—and more—in 0.0.5.
 It's best to operate the game with the mouse only for now: full keyboard and gamepad support hasn't been implemented yet w.r.t. navigating GUIs.